benjaminheng/knowledge-base/content/about-this-knowledge-base.md

 I'm happy with how my up/down keyboard navigation turned out.
 I had to take care of a few edge cases, but the end result is quite pleasing.

-## Deployment

-The knowledge base is version controlled using Git and hosted on GitHub.
-It's hosted on [Netlify](https://www.netlify.com/).
-Netlify also handles automatic deployment whenever I push to master.
-I use [Netlify CMS](https://www.netlifycms.org/) to provide a web interface for editing posts, though 95% of the time I'm using my `kb` tool + vim to do so instead.